Kitware/vtk-js/BREAKING_CHANGES.md

+## From 32.x to 33

+- **vtkRenderWindowInteractor**: KeyPress, KeyDown and KeyUp events are now observed on the container and no longer on the document. "tabIndex=0" is now automatically added on RWI containers to give focus on your render windows and catch key events.
+Check the KeyPressEvents example for usage.

 ## From 31.x to 32

 - **vtkMapper**: remove `mapScalarsToTexture` from the public API.
 The function becomes protected and its API changes.
 This shouldn't cause any issue in most cases.